kiransg89/AEM-Dispatcher-module-deployment/README.md

     - * `./deploy-conf.sh qa all`

-##environment specific names like qa, dev, all should be name in shell script
+## Environment specific names like qa, dev, all should be name in shell script explanations

 * deploy-scripts deployment shell scripts (backup and deploy)